-If you are a Senior student, parent or teacher at Dubai British School Emirates, please share your experiences and opinions of the school with other potential members of your community and complete our survey here.
+If you are a Senior student, parent or teacher at Dubai British School Emirates Hills, please share your experiences and opinions of the school with other potential members of your community and complete our survey here.

-Unsurprisingly DBS is a very popular school.
-Provided DBS has provided the information, our admissions tab should have information on which years have spaces, however if it says there is no availability please check with the school.
+Unsurprisingly DBS EH is a very popular school.
+Provided DBS EH has uploaded the information, our admissions tab should have information on which years have spaces, however if it says there is no availability please check with the school.
 We do not show availability unless the school explicitly tells us it has spaces.

 If there is an area to criticise, it remains the relatively small and therefore rather compact campus.
 However, every resource is used to ensure that students have all that they need to access all the relevant areas of the curriculum.
 If you are interested in a school that genuine seeks to do the best by every child, and offers an inclusive, rigorous and academically successful education, Dubai British School Emirates Hills is a good place to start.

 Fees currently range from AED 49,026 for Foundation and Years 1 – 2, to AED 73,540 for Years 12-13.
 These are comparable with a number of high performing UK curriculum schools, and are considerably below several others.